Slump in Erste Bank halts European stocks rally

 Asset performance in 2014: link.reuters.com/gap87v

-Today’s European research round-up (Additional reporting by Francesco Canepa; Editing by Robin Pomeroy)
+Today’s European research round-up (Additional reporting by Francesco Canepa; Editing by Ruth Pitchford and Foo Yun Chee)